FabianCornejoC/chile-energy-transition-analysis/docs/ETL_Rules.md

 Daily energy values are aggregated at a monthly level by region and technology.

 ### Unit Conversion
-The original source data reports energy values in raw Wh without explicit units.
-During the analytics layer, values were standardized to MWh by dividing by 10⁶.
-All visualizations and analyses use MWh as the base unit.
+The original source data reports energy values in raw MWh.
+During the analytics layer, values were standardized to GWh by dividing by 1000.
+All visualizations and analyses use GWh as the base unit.
-All energy values are converted to MWh.
+All energy values are converted to GWh.

 ### Technology Classification
 Technologies are classified into renewable and conventional categories following official definitions.